Best Ayurvedic Teas for Wellness

 • Cautions: Pitta types with acidity should limit use or pair with cooling herbs.

-• Modern Uses: Helps with morning sickness, motion sickness, and colds.
+• Modern Uses: Commonly used for morning sickness, motion sickness, and colds; evidence varies.

 Cumin-Fennel-Coriander (CFC) Tea 🌱

-• Benefits: This blend aids digestion, reduces gas, and calms acidity.
-Cumin supports digestion, fennel cools, and coriander balances Pitta.
+• Benefits: This blend may aid digestion, ease gas, and soothe acidity.
+Cumin supports digestion, fennel cools, and coriander helps balance Pitta.

 • Dosha Fit: Great for all doshas, especially Pitta and Vata.